yig/GMU-CS425/README.md

 set_target_properties( helloworld PROPERTIES CXX_STANDARD 20 )
 ```

-This declares that we require a relatively recent version of CMake, our project's name (choose something other than `illengine`), and that we'll be using C++ and C.
+This declares that we require a somewhat recent version of CMake (and have tested with a much more recent version).
+This declares our project's name (choose something other than `illengine`).
+This declared that the project uses C++ and C.
-It also declares a target program named `helloworld`.
+This also declares a target program named `helloworld`.
 We want to use the C++20 standard. ([This](https://github.com/mortennobel/cpp-cheatsheet) is a pretty good modern C++ cheat sheet.)
 This Hello, World! program will verify that your environment is working correctly.
 Let's put the program in a `demo` directory.
 Create `demo/helloworld.cpp` and put the most basic C++ program inside: